smeetinc/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 6 - Script to add execute permission to owner, group and read permission to other user Task 7 - Script to add execute permission for owner, group and other user Task 8 - Script to add all permissions for other users only Task 9 - Script to add all permissions for owner, read and execute permission for groups, and write and execute permission for other users
+Task 10 - Script to take up the same mode as the hello file